BEd, University of Augsburg (Germany)

 MA, University of Augsburg (Germany)

-My research interests include modern Jewish history, the cultural and social history of Jews in Central and Eastern Europe, and the Jewish immigrant experience in the United States.
+My research interests include the social and cultural history of Jews in East Central Europe, the Jewish immigrant experience in the United States, and Yiddish culture.
 I am particularly interested in questions of belonging and place in the modern era, memory, and transnationalism.
-My dissertation will explore the life and migration experience of Jews from the Habsburg province of Galicia from the late 19th century until the outbreak of the Second World War.
+My dissertation looks at Jewish immigrants from the Habsburg province of Galicia in New York's Lower East Side from the 1890s to 1930s.
+Specifically, it traces the concept of the "Galitsyaner" within the larger immigrant community, its social organizations and in Yiddish popular culture.

 Some Notable Publications

 - “Between Loss and Invention: Landsmanshaftn and American Jewish Memory in the Interwar Era,” Dubnow Institute Yearbook 17 (2018):35-56.

 Recent Public Engagements